hizbi-github/Four_Way_Traffic_Lights_On_FPGA/README.md

 Nexys-2 FPGA from 50MHz to 1Hz.
 This provides accurate unit second timings for toggling the traffic lights just like in real world.

 # Functional Requirements

-All of the given functional requirements were met successfully as below:
+Functional requirements were met successfully:

 1. Fully functional Verilog code synthesizable on the Nexys-2 FPGA.